knupel/Rope_framework/Guide/Vector_Class_guide.md

 Distance
 --
-available for Vec2, Vec3 and Vec4
+available for vec2, vec3 and vec4

->Each Vec can accept any Vec.
+>Each vec can accept any vec.
->For example, if you add a Vec2 in Vec3 the last compent is '0' in the other case the last compoenent is not used.
+>For example, if you add a vec2 in vec3 the last compent is '0' in the other case the last compoenent is not used.
 --
 > distance between himself and the target vector

-float dist(Vec v_target) ;
+float dist(vec v_target) ;

-Max and Min component of Vector
+Max and Min component of vector
 --
-available for Vec2 to Vec6
+available for vec2 to vec6

 float min_vec();